-Noncontrolling interest represents CCH I's 13% preferred membership interests in CC VIII of \$480 million and \$473 million as of March 31, 2009 and December 31, 2008, respectively.
-Noncontrolling interest in the accompanying condensed consolidated statements of operations represents the 2% accretion of the preferred membership interest in CC VIII plus approximately 18.6% of CC VIII's income.
+Noncontrolling interest represents CCH I's 13% membership interests in CC VIII of \$488 million and \$473 million as of June 30, 2009 and December 31, 2008, respectively.
+Noncontrolling interest in the accompanying condensed consolidated statements of operations represents the 2% accretion of the preferred membership interest in CC VIII plus approximately 18.6% of CC VIII's income, inclusive of Mr. Allen's 5.6% membership interest accounted for as temporary equity.